 Robert McLeod is co-founder of Clean up the Internet.
 He has a background in financial journalism, and is founder and chair of MLex, an independent media organisation providing market insight, analysis, and commentary on regulatory risk.
 His desire to see action to improve online discourse is informed by both his experience as a journalist and his expertise in the field of regulation.

 You can read more about how he came to help found Clean up the Internet here

-David Babbs is lead consultant on the project, working with Stephen and Robert to launch the organisation.
+David Babbs is lead consultant on the project, responsible for producing strategy, research, and campaigns.

 Clean up the Internet is hugely grateful for the continued input and expertise of our network of advisors: